o3de/o3de.org/content/docs/userguide/components/infinite-ocean.md

 ---
-description: ' Use the &ALYlong; Infinite Ocean component to add an ocean surface to your level. '
+description: ' Use the Amazon Lumberyard Infinite Ocean component to add an ocean surface to your level. '
 title: Infinite Ocean
 ---